How to Teach English Abroad

 TEFL Abroad Columnist

-In previous columns, we discussed whether teaching EFL (English as a foreign language) could be right for you and the types of EFL jobs.
-In this column, we look at the various types of teaching certifications and other potential job requirements.
+In previous columns, we discussed whether teaching EFL (English as a foreign language) could be right for you and the types of TEFL jobs.
+In this column, we look at the various types of teaching certifications, other potential job requirements, and key definitions (including the many acronyms).

 First, it’s important to understand the alphabet soup of acronyms that you will encounter.
 Refer to the box below for definitions of common terms.